Phyllis Rankin: Acting career

 Frohman's comedians were also featured performers.

 In February 1897, Rankin was part of a bill at the Olympia Music Hall, 1514–16 Broadway (Manhattan) (44th Street), that included Auguste van Biene.
-The same month she appeared at the Twenty-Third Street Theatre, 139 West Twenty-Third Street, of Frederick Francis Proctor.
+The same month she appeared at Proctor's Twenty-Third Street Theatre, 139 West Twenty-Third Street, of Frederick Francis Proctor.
 In May, she entertained at the St. Nicholas Music Hall, West 66th Street near Columbus Avenue.
 She sang at Koster & Bial's Music Hall, 729 6th Avenue and 23rd Street, in June.